Keep our news free from ads and paywalls by making a donation to support our work!

 Google has replaced the voice of its Maps service in Poland with an AI-generated alternative, ending a 15-year partnership with radio journalist and voiceover artist Jarosław Juszkiewicz.

 This is the second attempt to replace Juszkiewicz’s voice with one generated by a speech synthesiser.
-In 2020, when Google briefly replaced Juszkiewicz with synthesized audio, user backlash prompted the company to reinstate the familiar voice after a week.
+In 2020, when Google briefly replaced Juszkiewicz with synthesised audio, user backlash prompted the company to reinstate the familiar voice after a week.

 After the latest decision by Google to part with Juszkiewicz, the owner of a rival application – the driver assistant Yanosik, to which Juszkiewicz also lent his voice – announced that it would stick with him.
 Meanwhile, state energy giant Orlen has announced a partnership with Juszkiewicz as a response to his recent firing.